 What to serve with this dish

-These stuffed peppers are a hearty and filling meal on their own, but they’re also complemented well with cheesy garlic bread sticks and sides, like pasta salad, broccolini, asparagus, mushrooms, eggplant, and sweet potato fries.
+These stuffed peppers are a hearty and filling meal on their own, but they’re also complemented well to almost anything.

 To make ahead: Assemble the peppers without baking, then store them in an airtight container in the fridge for up to 24 hours.
 If you’re storing them in the freezer, wrap each assembled pepper in plastic wrap or aluminum foil, then freeze in a freezer-safe container for up to 3 months.
 Thaw in the fridge, let the peppers come to room temperature, and bake as instructed.